Leavitt Path Algebra over Kronecker Square of Quivers and Cross product algebra: Introduction

 Hayashi introduced face algebras as a new class of quantum groups inspired by the quantum inverse scattering method and solvable lattice models of face type.
 Face algebras also arise in Jones' index theory of subfactors.
 Face algebras are related to Fusion rules of Wess-Zumino-Witten model in Conformal Field Theory.
 The class of Face algebras contains all bialgebras and just like bialgebras, face algebras also produce monoidal categories as their (co-)module categories.

 Recently Huang, Walton, Wicks, and Won have shown that the weak bialgebras that coact universally on the path algebra $\mathbb KQ$ (either from the left, from the right, or from both directions compatibly) are each isomorphic to Hayashi's face algebra $\mathcal{H}_{\mathbb K}(Q)$.
-In \cite{HWWW} it is conjectured that if $H$ is a finite-dimensional weak bialgebra over an algebraically closed field $\mathbb K$ with commutative counital subalgebras, then $H$ is isomorphic to a weak bialgebra quotient of face algebra $\mathcal{H}_{\mathbb K}(Q)$ for some finite quiver $Q$.
+In \cite[Conjecture 1.6]{HWWW} it is conjectured that if $H$ is a finite-dimensional weak bialgebra over an algebraically closed field $\mathbb K$ with commutative counital subalgebras, then $H$ is isomorphic to a weak bialgebra quotient of face algebra $\mathcal{H}_{\mathbb K}(Q)$ for some finite quiver $Q$.
 This motivates us to study quotients of face algebra.
-We define an algebra $\mathcal{A}_{\mathbb K}(Q)$ in Section 5, which is a quotient algebra of face algebra $\mathcal{H}_{\mathbb K}(\overline{Q})$.
+We define an algebra $\mathcal{A}_{\mathbb K}(Q)$ in Section 5, which is a quotient algebra of face algebra $\mathcal{H}_{\mathbb K}(\overline{Q})$ over a quiver $\overline{Q}$, which is obtained by adding for each arrow in $Q$, another arrow in the opposite direction as well.
 This algebra $\mathcal{A}_{\mathbb K}(Q)$ turns out to be isomorphic to Leavitt path algebra over a new quiver called the Kronecker square $\widehat{Q}$.
 As we already mentioned that if $Q$ is a row-finite quiver with no sink, then the cross product algebra $L_{\mathbb K}(Q) \otimes_G L_{\mathbb K}(Q)$ studied in \cite{GBG} is isomorphic to $L_{\mathbb K}(\widehat{Q})$.
 All this motivates us to study the Leavitt path algebra over Kronecker square of quivers.

 Leavitt path algebras are algebraic analogues of graph C*-algebras and are also natural generalizations of Leavitt algebra of type $( )$ constructed by William Leavitt.

 Given an arbitrary quiver $Q=(Q_{0}, Q_{1}, s, r)$, for each arrow $e\in Q_{1}$, we consider an arrow $e^{\ast}$ in the opposite direction, called the ghost arrow.
 So, we have $r(e^{\ast})=s(e)$, and $s(e^{\ast})=r(e)$.
 Let $\mathbb K$ be a field.
 The \textit{Leavitt path algebra }$L_{\mathbb K}(Q)$ is defined as the $\mathbb K$-algebra generated by $\{v, e, e^{\ast}: v\in Q_0, e\in Q_1\}$ subject to the following relations: